 The City of Colorado Springs requires disclosure of information relating to the private business interests of candidates and disclosure of information related to campaign finance.
 Candidates, candidate committees, issue committees, and political committees must file the disclosure statements.

 The filing requirements are summarized below.
 However, candidates and committees must comply with the City Code section 5.2.101 through section 5.2.105 as well as City Code section 5.2.201 through section 5.2.211.
 See the City Code for the specific requirements, as the following information serves only as a general guide to the disclosure requirements.

-Candidates and committees must disclose periodically a "Report of Contributions and Expenditures."
+Although there are no limits on the amount of contributions to a candidate or committee or the source of those contributions, candidates, candidate committees, political committees, and issue committees are required to disclose periodically a "Report of Contributions and Expenditures."
 The materials you received provide the specific dates when the reports are required during the campaign and the period covered by each report.

 The threshold that triggers the requirement to file is very low.
-Once a candidate or a committee has expenditures OR receipts of $20 dollars or more ($200 for issue committees) during the election cycle, reporting is required for all reporting periods, even if in a later period, there are no expenditures or receipts.
-There are no limits on contributions.
-Once reporting is required, you must report all receipts and expenditures of $20 or greater.
-You must report specific information about each contributor must be reported.
+Once a candidate or a committee has expenditures OR receipts of $20 dollars or more during the election cycle, reporting is required for all reporting periods, even if in a later period, there are no expenditures or receipts.
+The threshold for issue committees is higher at $200.
+Once reporting is required, candidates and committees must report all contributions and expenditures.
+Contributions and expenditures of $20 or greater must be itemized.
+Specific information about each contributor must be reported.
 Loans must also be reported.

-If you are not sure whether a contribution must be reported, you are safe if you report it.
+If you are not sure whether a contribution must be reported, it is advisable to report it.
 There is no harm in over reporting.

 Information about eligibility and the process to get on the ballot for the April 7, 2015 General Municipal Election can be found on the Candidate Information page.